-- C. Each identification card shall be renewable annually upon the timely filing of an application for renewal with Court Administration and approval by the Chief Judge following proof of good standing, proof of current bond, successful completion of the yearly background investigation, payment of the renewal and yearly background investigation fee (current fee amounts available on the Court Administration website), and submission of an updated passport photo. - D. If a process server needs an identification card reissued to him or her, a request should be made to the designated employee in Court Administration.
+- C. Each identification card shall be renewable annually upon the timely filing of an application for renewal with Court Administration.
+See § V. Renewal, infra. - D. If a process server needs an identification card reissued to him or her due to loss or destruction, a request should be made to the designated employee in Court Administration.
 There will be a \$20.00 charge, and the process server will need to provide a current passport photo.